Smart City, the intelligent city at the heart of connected territories thanks to new technologies

 How to implement an IoT solution in your territory?

-Launching a large-scale IoT project is never easy, you need to be accompanied by experts with proven know-how in the deployment of an end-to-end IoT project.
+Launching a large-scale IoT project is never easy, you need to be helped by experts with proven know-how in the deployment of an end-to-end IoT project.

 You are not alone.
-Indeed, Synox is recognized for its expertise on the entire IoT value chain: from data capture to its restitution on web and mobile interfaces, including storage.
+Indeed, Synox is well-know for its expertise on the entire IoT value chain: from data capture to its restitution on web and mobile interfaces, including storage.

-Synox supports you every step of the way to ensure the success of your IoT project.
+Synox supports you at every stage of the project to ensure the success of your IoT project.

 Synox is now referenced by the UGAP!
-Thus, you can launch your IoT project very easily, without a tender procedure.
+You can therefore launch your IoT project very simply, without a tender procedure.

-Speed, temperature, force, location, power, volume… According to your needs, Synox advises you in the choice of the sensor and facilitates its installation on site.
+Speed, temperature, force, location, power, volume… According to your needs, Synox advises you in the choice of the sensor and facilitates its implementation on site.

-In order to transport and secure the data, Synox recommends the networks and transmitters most suited to your project.
+In order to carry and secure the data, Synox recommends the networks and transmitters most adapted to your project.

 Securing your data

-We provide you with an open and interoperable data collection and analysis platform that securely aggregates all your data with third-party data.
+We provide you with an open and interoperable data collection and analysis platform that safely aggregates all your data with third-party data.

 Host your data

-A TIER IV type hosting and storage solution, based in France, which combines density, respect for the planet, availability and security.
+A TIER IV type hosting and storage solution, based in France, which combines density, environmental awareness, availability and security.

 Leverage your data

-We offer an open data visualization platform that aggregates all of your third-party flows and allows you to manage them in a simplified, secure and customizable turnkey interface.
+We offer an open data visualization platform that joins all of your third-party flows and allows you to manage them in a simplified, secure and customizable turnkey interface.

 Is Synox the right choice for you?